Understand model-driven app views

 |Associated||The default view that lists the related tables for a row.|

 These views are not shown in the view selector and you can't use them in sublists in a form or as a list in a dashboard.
-You cannot delete or deactivate these views.
-More information: Remove views
+You can't delete or deactivate these views.
+For more information about removing views, go to Remove views.

 |Active table plural name||Public|